 Road XS is one of the easiest and adaptable patient transport software available.
 The user-friendly interface makes creating and allocating jobs not only easy but efficient.
 This saves time right when you need to.

-We have been working with MediPatrol to transform their high dependency emergency patient transport services.
+We have been working with MediPatrol to transform their mobile emergency patient transport services.
 One of the first conversations we held with them was related to improving patient and driver safety and security.
-In an emergency, knowing where an ambulance is on a job is vital.
+In an emergency, knowing where a vehicle is on a job could be the difference between life and death.
 Saving a few minutes by getting the vehicle to the exact emergency location can quite literally be the difference between life and death.

 With What3Words, the crews can now see from the journey overview board the last known locations of the ambulance and the location of the patient.
 It’s much easier to communicate the location eaten.gifts.tribal than 51.8717° N, 2.2418° W over the radio.
 It also improves safety.
 If the worst case scenario were to happen, emergency teams can be dispatched to the last known location with great accuracy and speed.